 “I went to Millets and said ‘I want to buy a tent.’
 He said ‘To camp?’, I said (butchly) ‘Sorry, I want to buy a tent.’
 I said ‘I also want to buy a caravan.’
 He said ‘Camper?’
 I said (campily) ‘Make your mind up.’ “

 He had a wonderfully inventive mind, with the ability to turn any situation to comic effect.
-One time he son was caught stealing something from Woolworth’s.
+One time his son was caught stealing something from Woolworth’s.
 On being brought home Tommy Cooper maintained an absolute silence.
-Eventually he pulled his son to one side and said in a very serious voice.
+Eventually, he pulled his son to one side and said in a very serious voice.